 LLCs and corporations are taxed differently, and their owners have different tax consequences.

 Corporations, since they're treated as separate entities, are taxed at a corporate rate.
 LLCs are taxed according to their owners' adjusted gross income.
 Sometimes, LLCs elect to be taxed as corporations if they feel it's beneficial to the company.

 Corporation owners don't receive a salary; instead, they're paid in dividends.
 They pay taxes based on their dividend income.

 LLC members are taxed like partnership partners.
 They receive a distributive share of company profits every year.
 They then pay taxes on their share of the profits on their individual tax returns.

 LLC members are responsible for paying self-employment taxes on the income they receive from the business.
 Corporate owners who also work in the business are treated as employees.
 They pay FICA taxes and are taxed on their employment income.

 You may choose your business structure based on a number of factors, including how you are taxed and paid.

 Unlike nonprofit companies, which are designed to serve the public, for-profit companies are created to make a profit for their owners.
 The term “domestic” may apply to the specific jurisdiction where a company starts, or it may apply to the country.
 Knowing the pros and cons that come with creating an LLC may help you make the right decision for the business structure you choose to operate.

 If you need help with a domestic for-profit LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.